Andy4495/skat-scoresheet/README.md

 Text-based scoresheet for the card game [Skat][1].
 Either three or four players are supported.

-This will hopefully evolve into a graphical iOS app.

 ## House Rules

 This scoresheet is hard-coded with our particular house rules: